 Spearman correlation coefficient: Definition

-The Spearman’s rank coefficient of correlation is a nonparametric measure of rank correlation (statistical dependence of ranking between two variables).
+The Spearman’s rank coefficient of correlation or Spearman correlation coefficient is a nonparametric measure of rank correlation (statistical dependence of ranking between two variables).

 Named after Charles Spearman, it is often denoted by the Greek letter ‘ρ’ (rho) and is primarily used for data analysis.